tahz7/traffic_analyser/README.md

 ### requirements:

-This script has been tested to run on the following;
+This script has been tested to run with the following;

 1. Python 2.6/2.7
 1. Ubuntu, Centos/Red Hat.